 (Generally Accepted Accounting Principles)

-GAAP is the foundation we use to help in handling the different accounting issues we face as business owners.
+GAAP is the foundation we use to help in handling the different accounting concepts we face as business owners.

-These rules are accounting standards and guidelines to help us make our financial presentations more consistent, comparable, meaningful, and informative.
-Not every U.S based business is required to comply with GAAP, with the exception of publicly traded companies (or those that plan to some day).
+These rules are accounting standards and guidelines to help us make our financial statements (income statement, cash flow statement, balance sheet) more consistent, comparable, meaningful, and informative.
+Not every U.S based company is required to comply with GAAP, with the exception of publicly traded companies (or those that plan to someday).

 Who Sets GAAP?